 In the industrial process, used water is sent to cooling systems (towers or sinks) to be reused later in the process.
 Industrial wastewater from the sugar production is too reutilized after being treated for fertigation (allows a timely supply of water and fertilizer application).

-The Guatemala sugar industry has established itself as a global leader in energy cogeneration by ensuring access to sustainable and reliable energy for the country.
-The industry achieves this by running its mills with clean energy produced from a sugar byproduct during the harvest season and exporting the excess energy produced.
+The Guatemala Sugar Industry has established itself as a global leader in energy cogeneration by ensuring access to sustainable and reliable energy for the country.
+The industry achieves this by running its mills with renewable energy produced from a sugar byproduct during the harvest season and exporting the excess energy produced.

 The sugar mills in Guatemala are self-sufficient, producing their own energy and the surplus its sold to the National and Regional Electricity Market, contributing to the diversification of the energy matrix, to overcome the energy deficit that the country faced, and the stability of the electricity tariff.

 The generation of renewable energy from biomass, has prevented 4 million tons of CO2 from reaching the environment due to the reduction of use of fossil fuels to generate energy.